NiclasEriksen/py-towerwars/README.md

 # py-towerwars
 A python implementation of the custom game mode Tower Wars from Warcraft III.

-It's built on Pyglet, lepton (particle system) and PyTMX (Tiled map loader, not implemented yet)
+It's built on Pyglet, lepton (particle system) and PyTMX.
+Most of the assets are free (as in freedom) assets found online.

 Here's a list of keyboard shortcuts:

 F11: Fullscreen

-F12: Debug
+F12: Debug (G: give gold)

 F2: Autospawn random mobs

-Q, W: Mobs
+Q, W, E, R, A, S, D, F, Z: Mobs

-1: Default tower

-2: Splash tower

-3: Poison/slow tower

 Space: Pause